DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 This is interesting, but it would be much more useful if we could give our command line program arguments, in the same way that we would type `cat myfile.txt`.
-For example, we may want to type `python mean_sightings.py sightings_tab_sm.csv Owl` instead of having to make a change in the file itself each time we want to use a different file and focus biosignature.
+For example, we may want to type `python mean_sightings.py sightings_tab_sm.csv Water` instead of having to make a change in the file itself each time we want to use a different file and focus biosignature.

 This is actually pretty easy to do using a Python module called `sys`.
 At the